 Davis kept up the routine as college football offers started filing in.
 He and Shay were eventually won over by Georgia defensive line coach Tray Scott, but his time in Athens got off to a slow start.
-Davis struggled to see the field and his mother always encouraged him to keep going.
+Davis struggled to see the field, but his mother always encouraged him to keep going.

-Davis took his mother’s words to heart and became one of the best players in the country.
-When the Georgia Bulldogs defender inevitably gets selected in the NFL Draft, there’s no question who he’ll hug first.
+Davis took his mother's words to heart and became one of the best players in the country.
+When the Georgia Bulldogs defender is selected in the 2022 NFL Draft, where he's projected to be a first-round pick, there's no question who he'll hug first.